Sites: news | india | latam | brasil | indonesia

 Wisdom, the world’s oldest known wild bird, made headlines recently for laying an egg with a new partner, her first egg in four years.
 The egg has now hatched, and Wisdom, a Laysan albatross (Phoebastria immutabilis), or mōlī in Hawaiian, was spotted caring for her chick, the U.S. Fish and Wildlife Service (USFWS) Pacific region […]

-US defense think tank warns of China’s grip over Indonesian nickel industry
+US security think tank warns of China’s grip over Indonesian nickel industry

 - A report from a U.S. government-funded think tank, C4ADS, has raised concerns about Indonesia’s nickel refining capacity being controlled by Chinese companies, many with ties to the Chinese government.